kb-dk/repository-mirror/INSTALL.md

 ## Prerequisites

+You need for building

+* the Maven build tool

-You need
+You need for running it

 * tomcat 8
 * java 8 (or better)
-* the Maven build tool
 * Active MQ.
 I use version 5.11.1

 ## Configuration